5ufyan/MERN/README.md

 Hi this is my MERN journey to learn and earn

-Here DAY 1 Created a Home Page
+Created a Home Page

-Here DAY 2 Createed a Tribute Page for Quaid-e-Azam
+Createed a Tribute Page for Quaid-e-Azam

-Here DAY 3 Created a card with Flex-Box and Grid Layout
+Created a card with Flex-Box and Grid Layout

+Created a Personal Webpage